Edhain/Voice-Assistant/README.md

 The system is capable of detecting multiple languages and generating responses, but it has not been thoroughly tested beyond English.
 4. **Limited Customization**:
 The assistant's behavior is fixed to the prompt template provided.
+5. **Manual Session Management**:
+While chat history is maintained for a single session, users must manually restart or manage sessions to reset the memory.

 ## Future Updates
 To improve the application, the following enhancements are planned: